 Use them to cover bookcases, desks and other bulky items that you can’t easily remove from view.

 You might like to include a variety of traditional Christmas decorations that can be positioned around the room including, decorated plastic trees, baubles, glittery stars and angels, etc.

 Ambience & Lighting

-The idea is to be using these other lights to create a bright, sparkly and colorful ambience and not have to use the main room lights switched on, which could otherwise drown out the enigmatic feeling.
+The idea is to be using these other lights to create a bright, sparkly and colorful ambience and not have to use the main room lights switched on.

 If the space you’re using is limited in terms of movement, then candles may not be the most appropriate, if you do use them, ensure they’re secure and that somebody is in attendance.